RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ```

 **Re-install on the new cluster RES-RHEL-RH9HPC:**
-try running it with previous conda
-try in the deseq2 conda env first XXX

-If fail,
+Installed together with deseq2; use **deseq2 conda env for ChIPseeker now**

 ## Run ChIPseeker

+XXX

-## Pool the peak into 1 file
+# Pool the peak into 1 file
 We could use IDR to pool our replicates and identify 'high-confidence' peak (used in the ENCODE pipeline)

 [Tutorial](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/07_handling-replicates-idr.html) and [github](https://github.com/nboley/idr) for IDR.